 On the fifth day of October, a gathering takes place at a tavern in Iisalmi township, and the idea of establishing a brewery is discussed.
 Eight distinguished local community members attended the gathering, led by pharmacist Gustaf Ignatius.
 Also present was William Gideon Åberg, Master Brewer and manager of the Lahdentaka brewery in Kuopio, invited as an industry expert.

 Image: Olvi barrels being tarred.

 The first batch of beer is sold from the brewery.
-As mild beverages gain more popularity, Iisalmen Oluttehdas Oy starts to manufacture traditional ‘sahti’-type country ale and mead in 1892, followed by lemonade in 1906.
+As mild beverages gain more popularity, Iisalmen Oluttehdas Oy starts to manufacture traditional ‘sahti’-type country ale and mead in 1892.
+One of the first lemonades was banana fruit wine.